The Applied Science Engineering certificate prepares students to transfer into an engineering degree program under BC's common engineering curriculum.

 The first year of your engineering education provides a broad foundation in math and science, and provides exposure to various engineering specializations you might choose to pursue.

-The Engineering (Applied Science) Certificate recognizes successful completion of the first year of Engineering and is transferable to several BC and Alberta university programs.
+The Engineering (Applied Science) Certificate recognizes successful completion of the first year of Engineering, and is transferable to second year Engineering at several BC universities based on the Common First-Year Engineering Curriculum (CFYEC) agreement.

 Engineering graduates work in a wide range of industries and organizations, from small engineering firms to global technology companies and manufacturers.